makskhv21/Random-quotes/README.md

 # Random quotes app

 Random Quotes App is a web application that displays random quotes to the user.
-With this app, the user can get a random quote from a motivational, inspirational or entertaining collection.
+With this app, the user can get a random quote from a motivational, inspirational, or entertaining collection.
 The application is implemented using React for the frontend and can be easily extended or adapted for different user interface needs.
+All links are below. :hugs:

-## How the program works ### :rocket:
+## :rocket: How the program works
 ![alt text](/vite-project/src/assets/image-1.png) ![alt text](/vite-project/src/assets/image.png)

-## :hugs: Introduction

-This web application which is built with ReactJs.

-This is a classic random quote generator app that will help you lift your spirits and motivate you.

-All links are below.

 ## :cowboy_hat_face: APIs used

 - [Random Quotes API](https://github.com/lukePeavey/quotable) for the random Quotes